sapatevaibhav/Operating-Systems/README.md

 ---

-12.<a href="/piped_communication.c">Inter-process communication in Linux using Pipes: FIFOS: Full duplex communication between two independent processes.
+12.<a href="/pipe_server.c">Inter-process communication in Linux using Pipes: FIFOS: Full duplex communication between two independent processes.
 The first process accepts sentences and writes on one pipe to be read by the second process and the second process counts the number of characters, the number of words, and the number of lines in accepted sentences, and writes this output in a text file and writes the contents of the file on the second pipe to be read by the first process and displays on standard output.</a>

+Requires <a href="/pipe_client.c">pipe_client</a> file.

 ---